vrtdev/awsstack/README.md

         show help

         -r, --role <rolename>
         IAM role to use.
+From ~/.aws/config

         -o, --operation <operation>
         Operation to perform on the template. (...)
+        Operations :
+          check   Check a template on AWS
+          create  Create a stack
+          update  Update a stack
+          delete  Delete a stack

-        -s, --stackname
+        -s, --stackname <stackname>
         Stackname to operate on.

         -t, --templatefile <file>